sohampatne/sohampatne/README.md

 - 👋 Hi, I’m Soham Patne
-- 👀 I’m interested in Making websites with html and google sites, along with dart coding in flutter
+- 👀 I’m interested in making websites with HTML, (frameworks like) Bootstrap, CSS and JS, along with coding with Dart in Flutter.
+I also know the basics of Python.
-- 🌱 I’m currently learning python language and database
+- 🌱 I’m currently learning React JS, Java and DBMS basics.
-- 📫 Gmail address - patne.soham@gmail.com

 <!---
 sohampatne/sohampatne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.